dream-num/univer/CONTRIBUTING.md

 ### Install dependencies

-Univer requires Node.js >= 18.17.0.
-We recommend using nvm or fnm to switch between different versions of Node.js.
+The development of Univer requires Node.js >= 22.18 and pnpm >= 10.
+Please make sure you have the correct versions installed.

 ```shell
 git clone https://github.com/dream-num/univer